Australia in data

 Why not start with the oldest human geodata?

-Digital Earth Australia aggregates several useful data sets.
+Digital Earth Australia aggregates several useful datasets.

 - Digital Earth Australia Map